wisac/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal : converts binary to decimal
-12-combinations : prints possible combination of characters 13-print_float : prints a floating point to two decimal places
+12-combinations : prints possible combination of characters 13-print_float : prints a floating point to two decimal places 100-decimal_to_hexadecimal : converts decimal to hexadecimal and displays result